-Farmers New Year Festival Date 2014
+Farmers New Year Festival

 Tibetan farmers will celebrate their own new year called Farmers' New Year before the Tibetan lunar new year (aka Tibetan New Year).
 In the countryside of Shigatse, you can see groups of farmers dancing and singing around their fields to celebrate their harvest of the last year and pray for a good harvest of the coming year.

 Tibetan New Year or Losar

 Though unexhausted chill might hit Nyingchi in March now and then, Nyingchi has become a sea of peach blossoms.
 The beautiful peach blossoms and the snow-capped Namjagbarwa in distance form fascinating scenery in Nyingchi.
 Looking at a distance, it appears that snowy mountains are embracing huge layers of pink clouds.

-Spring comes earlier in eastern Tibet.
-Tourists planning a Tibet tour in March 2014 can make a visit to Nyingchi is warm and green when Lhasa is still cold.
-Praised as the Switzerland in Tibet, Nyingchi is a fantastic time to explore Mt.
-Namjagbarwa – the most beautiful snow mountains in China, and the world-famous Yalong Zangpu Grand Canyon.
+Spring comes in eastern Tibet earlier than the rest of Tibet.
+Tourists are highly recommended to make a visit to Nyingchi.
+This area has become quite warm and green when Lhasa is still cold.
+Praised as the Switzerland in Tibet, Nyingchi is a fantastic place with Mt.
+Namjagbarwa – the most beautiful mountain in China, and the world-famous Yalong Zangpu Grand Canyon.
 The most grand traditional festival, Tibetan New Year will fall in early March next year, offering travelers a great opportunity to experience local cuture.

-Saga Dawa Festivals Date 2014
+Saga Dawa Festivals

-Marks the date of Sakyamuni’s conception, enlightenment and entry into nirvana.
+It marks the date of Sakyamuni’s conception, enlightenment and entry into nirvana.
 Huge numbers of pilgrims walk Lhasa’s lingkhor circuit and visit Mt Kailash.

 Two main festivals in June 2014 are held in Shigatse, one is Gyantse Horse Racing Festival and another is Tashilhunpo Festival, thus Shigatse is the highlights of this month. in another hand, the weather is fine without large amount of rainfall.
 Grasslands gradually turn green and herdsmen begin to move to the grasslands to start a new year’s work.
 If driving though the grasslands, you can see flocks of sheep or yaks dotting the green land.
 June is a wonderful time to visit the Heavenly Lake Namtso and the Nyainqentanglha Range north of Lhasa.
 The warm weather also offers a best chance to trek in Tibet.
 No wonder, the number of tourists to Tibet starts increasing rapidly.